Tables of Skat bidding values.

 From low to high, the following are the bids recognized by Hertefeld-Hoffman for suit bidding in Skat; other authors of this era give similar rules.
 Importantly, no point values are mentioned during the bidding:

-table H2A
+table H-2a

 bidbase value